obip/ikim-website/institute.md

 title: IKIM – the Institute for Artificial Intelligence in Medicine
 nav_active: institute
 ---
 Founded in 2019 the Institute for Artificial Intelligence in Medicine (IKIM) brings together researchers from a number of disciplines to perform research, improve patient care and train tomorrow’s physicians.
+The institute is part of the [university medicine essen](https://www.uk-essen.de) of the [University of Duisburg-Essen](https://www,uni-due.de).

 The institute conducts applied and foundational research, integrating clinical applications, lab-based research, information technology and computer science.
 We are covering a range of topics, including understanding and reasoning about medical data (including clinical reports, medical imagery, genome data) for e.g.  understanding oncologically relevant patterns in large and complex data, understanding molecular disease mechanisms for e.g. (skin-)cancer, and deciphering the role of the microbiome in health and disease for e.g. viral infection or Sepsis.